Reliable Portable Refrigerated Rinks for the yard, business, or any event.

 Refrigerated rinks are for families that have extra budget to spend on health and recreation.
 If you are a family that would consider putting in a pool or a sports court, a refrigerated rink may be a better alternative to consider.
 Many view it as an investment in their family's passions, health and wellbeing.
 A refrigerated rink is a big decision like a swimming pool or a sports court, but well worth it for families that love skating and hockey.
 In some parts of Canada, where the summer is shorter, a refrigerated rink is a more useful option.
 This has been growing popularity in the US because ice is great recreational activity.
 There are several already in Chicagoland and the East coast is already booming with residential refrigerated rinks.

 One of the nicest things about a rink is that it is portable.
 This means that you get your yard back after April and that your rink area remains a flex space.
-Many other benefits are listed below:
+Many other benefits for our portable ice skating rinks are listed below::

 Increased number of skate days plus the "good weather days".
 One of the most compelling arguments for a refrigerated rink is that you can get over 100 skate days depending on where you live plus you get the coveted good days.
 With a natural rink, we may call a 5 degree Fahrenheit a skate day but is it really?
 There is actually only a small window of days where skating is truly enjoyable with natural ice.
 Imagine being able to skate outdoors when it is sunny and 45 degrees outside.
 4 months of ice on demand.